dewi-alliance/hotspot-manufacturers/RAD-SF1p.md

 * Which countries have you previously shipped regulatory approved products?
 (FCC, CE, etc.): Worldwide.mainly US, Europe, Latin america and Africa

 ## Which countries do you plan to ship to and get regulatory certifications for?
--USA
--Mexico, Colombia, Peru, Guatamala, might be other counties in latin america -Europe- France, Italy, Spain, UK, Germany, Scandinavia -Africa -South Africa, Kenia, Emirates
+-Europe- France, Italy, Spain, UK, Germany, Scandinavia -Africa -South Africa, Kenia, Emirates